PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 #### Before creating an issue:
 * Check that the bug hasn't been reported in an existing issue.
 View similar issues on the left of the submit button.
-* Make sure you are running the latest version of the program; click "Check for Update" at the bottom left corner.
+* Make sure you are running the latest version of the program.
+Click "Check for Update" at the bottom left corner.
 * If you've found an issue with offence or defence calculations, make sure you check the breakdown for that calculation in the Calcs tab to see how it is being performed, as this may help you find the cause.

 #### When creating an issue: